rust-lang/book/src/ch01-03-hello-cargo.md

 *src* directory with a *main.rs* file inside.

 It has also initialized a new Git repository along with a *.gitignore* file.
-Git files won't be generated if you run `cargo new` within an existing Git repository; you can override this behavior by using `cargo new --vcs=git`.
+Git files won’t be generated if you run `cargo new` within an existing Git repository; you can override this behavior by using `cargo new --vcs=git`.

 > Note: Git is a common version control system.
 You can change `cargo new` to